pual/couchbase-mobile-portal/md-docs/ready/training/08-functional-testing.md

 ## Introduction

 In this section you will learn how to categorize the different types of functional tests.
-The Sync Function is the application's core security component so it's important to test it extensively.
+The Sync Function is the application's core security component so it's important to test it.

 When a document is processed in the Sync Function, there are usually 4 steps to determine if the operation will succeed.